NiantongDong/Digital_Wallet/README.md

 To test, please download the above folder (frdmk64f_mbedtls_benchmark) and open the project in MCUXpresso.
 Main code is in /source/wallet_main.c.

-Please check out video_links for higher quality demos on Youtube.
+Please check out video_links.txt for higher quality demos on Youtube.

 ## Team Member